tberlok/paicos/docs/source/index.md

-# Paicos - A Python package for handling Arepo simulation data
+# Paicos - a Python package for analysis of (cosmological) simulations performed with Arepo

 ```{toctree}
 ---